Olena Zelenska: Activities since the full-scale Russian invasion

 During the trip, Zelenska also accepted the Dissident Human Rights Award at the Victims of Communism Memorial in Washington, D.C., on behalf of the entire Ukrainian people.

-On 23 July, Ukraine will host the second Summit of First Ladies and Gentlemen dedicated to the post-war reconstruction of Ukraine.
-The event is planned to be held in the format of a telebridge between different countries of the world.
+On 23 July 2022, Ukraine hosted the second Summit of First Ladies and Gentlemen dedicated to the post-war reconstruction of Ukraine.
+The event was planned to be held in the format of a telebridge between different countries of the world.
 Within the Summit, fundraising for C-type ambulance vehicles was announced.
 USD 6.4 million was raised in total, allowing to purchase 84 ambulance vehicles for the Ministry of Health of Ukraine.
 These ambulance vehicles are equipped with everything necessary to quickly and safely transport the seriously injured to the hospitals.

 In September 2022, Zelenska was present as an invitee to Ursula von der Leyen's third State of the European Union address, where the EU Commission President rendered homage to her courage during the war in Ukraine.

 On 19 September 2022, Zelenska attended the state funeral in London of Queen Elizabeth II to pay her respects to the late monarch "on behalf of all Ukrainians".

 On 2 October 2022, Zelenska visited Turkey, where she discussed the evacuation of Ukrainian orphans to Turkey with Turkish first lady Emine Erdoğan, met ecumenical patriarch Bartholomew I of Constantinople, and launched the Ukrainian corvette Hetman Ivan Mazepa.

-On 16 May 2023, Zelenska visited South Korea in her capacity as a special presidential envoy to Zelensky.
+On 16 May 2023, Zelenska visited South Korea in her capacity as a special presidential envoy of Zelenskyy.
 President Yoon Suk Yeol of South Korea said "South Korea will provide active assistance to her country in close coordination with the international community."

-Zelenska was alleged by social media and several news outlets in France to have spent over €40,000 during a shopping spree in Paris, during her visit in December, however, these claims proved to be false and originally circulated by pro-Russia media.